ecadlabs/policies/README.md

 If you enter into a separate written contract with ECAD Labs it may modify or exempt you from the terms and policies noted above.

 ## Watch Repository for Changes
 These terms and policies will change over time.
-Subscribe for GitHub [notifications](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/about-notifications) to receive alerts when these the ECAD Labs terms and policies change.
+Subscribe for GitHub [notifications](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/about-notifications) to receive alerts when the ECAD Labs terms and policies are modified.